Troy Hurtubise

 Troy James Hurtubise (November 23, 1963 – June 17, 2018) was a Canadian inventor, entrepreneur and conservationist, noted for creating the Ursus series of bear suits which showed the Ursus Mark VI in the 1996 film Project Grizzly directed by Peter Lynch for the National Film Board of Canada.

 Hurtubise starred in the 1996 film Project Grizzly documenting his development of a series of protective suits that would allow for close-quarters bear research as well as testing of deterrent bear sprays.
-For his suit invention, he was awarded an Ig Nobel Prize for Safety Engineering in 1998.
+For his suit invention, he was awarded the satirical Ig Nobel Prize for Safety Engineering in 1998.

 He also developed the Trojan Ballistics Suit of Armor, an exoskeleton suit intended for soldiers.
-He died in 2018 as the result of a vehicle collision.

 Personal life

 Born in Hamilton, Ontario, he moved to North Bay and later died in a vehicle collision west of there on June 17, 2018.

 Inventions

 Ursus suit

 Hurtubise built a metal suit for protection from grizzly bears; recorded as a National Film Board of Canada documentary and called Project Grizzly, in which Hurtubise tested the capabilities of the suit using himself as the test subject.
 Hurtubise discovered that bears wouldn't attack the suit.
 This resulted in his Ig Nobel Prize for Safety Engineering in 1998.
 The documentary focuses on version six of the suit ("Ursa Mark VI"), and also includes clips of the previous versions being tested.